 Yosemite has also always experienced low-intensity surface fires naturally ignited by lightning.
 However, open and park-like forests captured in historic photos have been replaced with denser, altered forests as a result of fire supression.
 The lack of natural fire has led to overgrown and unhealthy forests.

-As a result of fire suppression, smaller forest openings allow for less understory growth (grasses and shrubs) and wildlife habitat.
-Small trees have been encroaching on meadows that once would have been maintained by frequent fires.
-There are now larger accummulations of built-up woody debris in the forest and more smaller trees, creating the potential for a catastrophic crown fire.
+As a result of fire suppression, small trees have been encroaching on meadows that once would have been maintained by frequent fires.
+There are now larger accumulations of built-up woody debris in the forest and more smaller trees, creating the potential for a catastrophic crown fire.
 All of these conditions combined have increased the potential for larger, more dangerous fires.

-In Yosemite, fire records date back to 1930; therefore, Yosemite fire managers have 85+ years of records on fire and suppression activities.
+In Yosemite, fire records date back to 1930; therefore, Yosemite fire managers have extensive records on fire and suppression activities.
 Tree ring studies provide fire frequency dating back hundreds and thousands of years.
 This historical information has been of great importance in creating the goals and objectives for Yosemite's Fire Management Program and current Fire Management Plan.